 Tapping the IoT’s full potential

 Companies that connect their industrial goods gain a firmer grasp of the ways in which customers use a product.
 This information helps them design new digital services and business models that deliver real value to customers.

 Many options beyond merely collecting and assessing device data are on the menu.
 One is to create virtual copies of devices and machines.
 Called digital twins, these digital representations serve electronic equipment manufacturers, automakers, shipbuilders, and the like well.
 A digital twin enables developers to continue working on the design even without a connection to the actual device.
 It is also a tremendous asset when servicing devices.
 Engineers can run simulations with a digital twin to better predict when individual components will need repair or replacing.

 Bosch IoT Suite: Our platform for industrial projects

-The Bosch IoT Suite, the Bosch platform for cross-domain IoT solutions, provides the technical underpinning for our projects.
-Our customers’ solutions run on various cloud environments such as Bosch IoT Cloud and Microsoft Azure, as well as locally.
+Bosch IoT Suite, the Bosch platform for cross-domain IoT solutions, provides the technical underpinning for our projects.
+Our customers’ solutions are implemented in different public cloud, private cloud and on-premise environments.